plotly/plotly.github.io/_posts/plotly2/2016-06-28-how-to-create-a-pie-chart.md

 meta_description: A tutorial on how to make a pie chart in Plotly 2.0.
 popularity: featured
 carouselimageurl: ../static/images/bar-graph/stacked-imageurl.png
-actioncall: How to Save, Export, and Share in Plotly 2.0
+actioncall: How to create a pie chart in Plotly 2.0

 otherlang: Know how to program?
 See how to create this in [Python](https://plot.ly/python/pie-charts/) or [R](https://plot.ly/r/pie-charts/).